 Sections V. 2. (a) was amended and, (b), and (c) were added at the January 29, 2011, Board meeting.

-Article IX became, Article X. Anti-Discrimination Policies Added as new IX Board meeting April 28, 2012
+Article IX became Article X, and Anti-Discrimination Policies was added as new Article IX at Board meeting April 28, 2012

 |2017 Fall Activities|